srakhe/python-scripts/README.md

-# basic-py-template
+# Awesome Python Scripts

-This is my basic template for project repos.
+A collection of all my python scripts.